 develop branch.
 Internally, git-flow used

-git merge --no-ff feature/authentication to make sure you don’t lose any historical information about your feature branch before it is removed.
+git merge --no-ff feature/authentication to prevent losing historical information about your feature branch before it is removed.

-If you need tagged and versioned releases, you can use git-flow’s release branches to start a new branch when you’re ready to deploy a new version to production.
+Git-flow uses release branches to start a new branch when preparing to deploy a new version to production.

 Bump the version number and do everything that’s required to release your project in the release branch.
-I personally wouldn’t do any last minute fixes, but if you do, git-flow will make sure everything is correctly merged into both
+Any last-minute fixes are merged into the

-Boom. git-flow pulls from origin, merges the release branch into master, tags the release and back-merges everything back into develop before removing the release branch.
+Git-flow pulls from the repository’s origin, merges the release branch into master, tags the release and merges everything back into develop before removing the release branch.